harmony-one/x/progress/theo-fandrich.md

+2023-10-22 Tue: We are on our way to having a 5-min functional demo by Friday.
+Current tasks/bugs/fixes that are underway: Custom Instruction implementations through system settings, streaming audio with chatGPT4 and built in iphone audio synthesis, haptic feedback for improved user experience, and makeover for all user interface buttons.
+Unit testing and linter will be implemented in the next 7 days as well to streamline and optimize the output of production code.

 2023-10-22 Mon: Preparing Frank, Sergey, and Artem's apps for full end to end deploy which should be ready by 9am Tueday morning.
 Alaina and I will work to prepare a blog post for 1bot.

 ---